tbjoern/ProductionChainCalculator/README.md

 - Takes into account recipes with multiple outputs and shows surplus production
 - Optional recipe support -> select which recipe to use if there are multiple
 - Shows total amount of needed production facilities
+- Show a tree view of which items need which subitems and so on

 ### Wishlist